 Want to connect with Maggie directly?
 E-mail her at MaggieSommers@FoodDirectionsDC.com

-Ashley Cook joined Food Directions in 2011 as a Government Affairs Manager.
+Ashley Cook joined Food Directions in 2011 as Manager of Policy and Regulatory Research Analysis.
 Ashley specializes in policy and regulatory analysis.
 She manages weekly newsletters and monitoring reports as well as interns’ daily activities.
 From planning client visits to participating in local government and industry meetings she helps keep clients connected to DC.
 This experience at Food Directions lends Ashley an intricate understanding of the strategies necessary to create success for clients at multiple levels of government.